If you are new to the baking world, you may be overwhelmed with just how many varieties exist of the same ingredient.

 What makes strong flour “strong?”
 Why are other kinds of flour “weaker” anyway?
 Are there limitations to what “weaker” flours can make?

-Let’s take a look at what strong flour really is and what you can make with this type of flour down below.
-In the end, you’ll be better equipped for tackling kitchen adventures.
+Let’s take a look at what strong flour really is and what you can make with this type of flour.
+By the time we’ve finished, you’ll be better equipped for tackling kitchen adventures with flours of many different strengths and types.

 What Is Strong Flour?